HomeTriviaMusicWhat's Going On

 8.

-'What's Going On' was recorded in a single live take with all musicians playing together.
+The instrumental track for 'What's Going On' was recorded in a single live take by the Funk Brothers.

 Click to reveal answer ›